0cjs/8bitdev/src/objects.md

 ### Representation

-- Consider dropping char/unsigned byte and using separate heaps for cons cells and obdata values in order to to free bit 0 for a GC mark bit.
-(Even without the mark bit, this split might still might substantially speed up allocation and GC.)

 - Consider changing the "meaning bits" of the heapdata type bytes to put the most important distinguishers in bits 7 and 6, because testing these comes "for free" when testing a third or more bits